A flying Schr\"odinger cat in multipartite entangled states: Introduction

-In this work, we demonstrate a highly scalable approach to generate flying multipartite cat states~\cite{Duan04cz,Duan05cat} for microwave photons by reflecting coherent state microwave pulses from a resonator containing a superconducting qubit.
-We prepare even and odd cat states containing up to four photonic modes, and further demonstrate the possibility to generate more diverse cat states by coherent control of the qubit state.
+In this work, we demonstrate a highly scalable approach to generate multipartite cat states~\cite{Duan04cz,Duan05cat} for itinerant microwave photons, or flying cat states, by sequentially reflecting coherent state microwave pulses from a resonator containing a superconducting qubit.
+We prepare even and odd cat states containing up to four photonic modes, and further demonstrate the possibility to generate more superposition and entanglement structures by coherent control of the qubit state.
 The full quantum state tomography is performed on the itinerant photonic modes to verify the existence of quantum entanglement of the multipartite cat states.
 Hybrid entanglement between the qubit and the flying cat states is also confirmed through a joint quantum state tomography.
 We note that the fidelity and the scale of the cat states prepared with our method are mainly limited by the resonator internal loss and the qubit decoherence, which can be alleviated to prepare larger scale multipartite cat states.
 Our work thus presents a highly scalable scheme for the deterministic generation of multipartite cat states and provides an important enabling tool to realize various quantum metrology~\cite{Fink2020} and quantum information processing protocols based on continuous-variable cat states~\cite{Loock2016,Jiang2017prl}.